Inappropriate Humor in the Workplace: “But It Was Just A Joke!”

 Make it a Company Value

 No zero-tolerance policies!
 There will always be times when someone will make an unfortunate statement or will try to make light of something hurtful.
 What you need to watch for is a pattern of jokes and inappropriate humor in the workplace that is more mean than funny.
 Offer ways for employees to report incidents anonymously, and look for names that come up frequently.
-Harassment is no joke, so make sure you’re ready and able to handle the situations when they arise.
+Harassment is not a joke, so make sure you’re ready and able to handle the situations when they arise.

 1 Harassment, U.S. Equal Employment Opportunity Commission.